Inulin vs Psyllium: Which Is Better for Gut Health?

 Psyllium husk fiber can also be beneficial for reducing the severity and frequency of diarrhea because it acts as a bulking agent for fecal matter.
 Psyllium may also help people manage the symptoms of IBS.

 In the end, you may choose to take a psyllium husk and inulin supplement together for their varied health benefits.
-Still, the best way to find out exactly which supplements you should be taking is to consult with your healthcare practitioner.
+Still, the best way to find out exactly which gut health supplements you should be taking is to consult with your healthcare practitioner.

 It’s also always advisable to compare the ingredients in any kind of dietary fiber supplement you are considering taking.
 That’s because some of these kinds of supplements contain unnecessary fillers or harmful ingredients.